derekchall/AI-Micromouse-Maze-editor/README.md

 A random maze generator is also included to give you a head start.

+The goal can be selected by clicking a cell with the shift key pressed.

 The diagonal route solving leaves something to be desired, but I left it in anyway.

 ## to install